vegaprotocol/documentation/docs/node-operators/network_restarts.md

 ### Step 1: Stop the network

-Wait for a new checkpoint file to be produce then stop all the nodes of the network (vega, data-node and tendermint).
-Then backup all tendermint chain data and vega data.
+Wait for a new checkpoint file to be produced, then stop all the nodes of the network (vega, data-node and Tendermint).
+Once stopped backup all Tendermint chain data and vega data.
 Save the selected checkpoint file in a safe location you will need to reuse it later.

 :::info